webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 - **Physical design**
   - Physical design **adds indexes** and specifies how tables are organized on **storage media**.
+- **Strong Entity**
+  - entity with own primary key.
+  - can exist independent of other entities.
+- **Weak Entity**
+  - entity with composite key.
+  - must depend on strong entities to exist.
+  - e.g. Orders (dependent on Customers), phone numbers (dependent on Customers).

 ## 4.2 Discovery